-- 1. If you will not have a test for COVID-19, you can return to work after these three things have happened: - You have had no fever for at least 24 hours (that is one full day of no fever without the use medicine that reduces fevers) AND - other symptoms have improved (for example, when your cough or shortness of breath have improved) AND - \circ at least 10 days have passed since your symptoms first appeared - 2.
-If you will be tested for COVID-19, you can return to work after these three things have happened: - You no longer have a fever for at least 24 hours (1-day) (without the use medicine that reduces fevers) AND - Other symptoms have improved (for example, when your cough or shortness of breath have improved) AND - Tested on day 5.
-If negative results, provide to HR prior to reporting to work after 5 full days and continue to wear mask for another 5-days.
+- 1. If you will not have a test for COVID-19, you can return to work after these three things have happened: - You have had no fever for at least 72 hours (that is three full days of no fever without the use medicine that reduces fevers) AND - other symptoms have improved (for example, when your cough or shortness of breath have improved) AND - o at least 10 days have passed since your symptoms first appeared - 2.
+If you will be tested for COVID-19, you can return to work after these three things have happened: - You no longer have a fever (without the use medicine that reduces fevers) AND - other symptoms have improved (for example, when your cough or shortness of breath have improved) AND - Depending on your healthcare provider's advice and availability of testing, you might get tested to see if you still have COVID-19.
+If you will be tested, you can be around others after you receive two negative test results in a row, at least 24 hours apart (per CDC).